 Just as your child has preconceptions regarding what school is supposed to look like, so do you.
 As a new homeschool parent (or even an experienced one with a child that recently started homeschooling), you will also be finding your new homeschool normal, and parental deschooling will help you get out of the school mindset and adjust to homeschooling in this new situation.
 Read more about how deschooling can start your homeschooling on the right foot...

-New homeschoolers and non-homeschoolers sometimes wonder about the word “deschooling” vs. “unschooling”.
-The prefixes “de” and “un” often mean such similar things.
-We “de-humidify” and we “un-tie” our shoes — both acts of reversing the meaning of the root word.
+Within the world of homeschooling, the two words deschooling and unschooling have meanings that are, most often, distinct from one another.
 And in that sense, the words are related.
 Both deschooling and unschooling require thinking about the inverse of schooling.
 But within the world of homeschooling, the two words deschooling and unschooling have meanings that are, most often, distinct from one another.
-Read More »

 For children who are starting homeschooling after an experience in a traditional school setting, deschooling is an important part of the transition.
-In an earlier post, we defined deschooling and how it might manifest in children who are transitioning from school to homeschooling.
-Knowing about deschooling helps parents to have realistic expectations about their children’s adjustment to homeschooling after they have attended school.
-Today, we’ll take a look at how to start homeschooling after a traditional school experience with tips for deschooling… Read More »
+Here's how to start homeschooling after a traditional school experience with tips for deschooling.

-While you’re in a deschooling period with your kids, I hope you’re doing some of the reading I suggested in Part 2 of this parental deschooling series.
-Another thing you’ll find beneficial is to begin networking with other homeschooling families.
-There are two basic versions of homeschool networking, online and IRL — in real life.
-Both are valuable in helping you with deschooling — the transition from school to homeschooling.
-Read More »
+While you're in a deschooling period with your kids, I hope you're doing some of the reading I suggested in Part 2 of this parental deschooling series.
+Another thing you'll find beneficial is to begin networking with other homeschooling families.
+There are two basic versions of homeschool networking, online and IRL -- in real life.
+Both are valuable in helping you with deschooling -- the transition from school to homeschooling.

-When you’ve suddenly taken your kids out of school to homeschool, there is a long list of things to do, and it all seems like it needs to be done quickly so your kids won’t be behind.
-When you start homeschooling, one often overlooked aspect — especially if you hadn’t planned to homeschool — is the need for you and your child to come to terms with the school experience and the reasons you find yourself homeschooling.
-To help you process the big change that comes with suddenly starting homeschooling, I recommend this… Read More »
+When you've suddenly taken your kids out of school to homeschool, there is a long list of things to do, and it all seems like it needs to be done quickly so your kids won't be behind.
+When you start homeschooling, one often overlooked aspect -- especially if you hadn't planned to homeschool -- is the need for you and your child to come to terms with the school experience and the reasons you find yourself homeschooling.
+To help you process the big change that comes with suddenly starting homeschooling, I recommend this...